Excoriate/go-service-boilerplate/docs/templates/CONTRIBUTING.md

-# Contributing to [Your CLI Name] 🤝
+# Contributing to [Your App Name] 🤝

-Thank you for your interest in contributing to our [Your CLI Name]!
+Thank you for your interest in contributing to our [Your App Name]!
 Your contributions play a vital role in enhancing the quality and performance of our tool.

 ## Pre-requisites 💼